 More cooking oils with cannabis infusions, teas, chocolates, baked goods, sandwiches and even beer or pasta will be coming to market this year.

 Proteins in All its Forms

 The growing interest of consumers for their health in general is also creating a renewed interest in all proteins.
-In fact, according to the USDA, since 2014, the consumption of beef, chicken, pork and turkey has been in a constant increase, reaching record levels in 2018 in the US.
-This demand is expected to continue in 2019, as consumers actively seek to add more protein to their diets, says Tyson Foods.
+In fact, according to the USDA, since 2014, the consumption of beef, chicken, pork and turkey has been in a constant increase, reaching record levels this year in the US.
+This demand is expected to continue rising, as consumers actively seek to add more protein to their diets, says Tyson Foods.

 Although there are still some years to go to grocery stores, it is expected that proteins grown in the laboratory, such as Memphis Meats, generate more interest.